opnfv/promise/requirements/02-usecase.rst

   * A reservation request for future use may cancel another, not yet started, reservation with lower priority
-  * An allocation request without reservations and time-unbound  may be granted resources and prevent a future reservation with lower priority from getting resources at start time
+  * An allocation request without reservations and time-unbound [#unbound]_ may be granted resources and prevent a future reservation with lower priority from getting resources at start time
   * A reservation request may result in terminating resources allocated to a request with no reservation, if the latter has lower priority

+.. [#unbound] In this case, the consumer (VNFM or NFVO) requests to immediately
+              instantiate and assign virtualized resources without having reserved the resources beforehand